Think Like a Monk Book Summary I Jay Shetty

 2) Negativity

 • When we criticize others, we can’t help but notice the bad in ourselves.
-But when we look for the good in others, we start to see the best in ourselves too.
+But when we look for the good in others, we also start to see the best in ourselves,

 • Like the Idea of Switching Negative Channel – SPOT, STOP, SWAP –

-1. Spot This needs more effort in the beginning to catch ourselves when we indulge in negative thoughts.
+1. Spot This needs more effort initially to catch ourselves when we indulge in negative thoughts.

-2. Stop – The moment you spot you have boarded in Negative thought train, stop the train.
+2. Stop – The moment you spot you have boarded the Negative thought train, stop the train.

-3. Swap – As soon as you stop, swap your thoughts to something positive, or at least neutral.
+3. Swap – When you stop, switch your thoughts to something positive or neutral.
 Have fun with this.

 3) Fear

-• Jay suggests that we will never be able to eliminate fear completely and it’s not the feeling of fear, but what we do with determines the outcome.
+• Jay suggests that we will never be able to eliminate fear, and it’s not the feeling of fear, but what we do with it determines the outcome.

 • Work with Fear – Try shifting from I am angry to I feel angry.
 I feel sad.
 I feel afraid.
-A simple change, but a profound one because it puts our emotions in their rightful place.
+It is a simple but profound change because it puts our emotions in their rightful place.

 Part II – Grow